indigophp/hydra/README.md

 Hydrators can be found under `Indigo\Hydra\Hydrator` namespace.

+- Generated: Inspired by **GeneratedHydrator**.
+Contains some custom logic, but generation logic is heavily based on the original code
 - GeneratedHydrator: Uses [GeneratedHydrator](https://github.com/Ocramius/GeneratedHydrator) created by **[@Ocramius](https://github.com/Ocramius)**
 - HydratableAware: It is a decorator which checks if the object implements `Indigo\Hydra\Hydratable` interface and falls back to the hydrator if not
 - ObjectProperty: Maps data to, reads from public properties